lindsayphan/MomotaroGame/README.md

 > * All project phases are to be submitted to this GitHub repository.
 You should modify this README file to reflect the different phases of the project.
 In addition, you should regularly hold sprint meetings with your group.
 You will need to hold two to three scrum/check-in meetings with your lab TA/reader at different times in addition to the final demo.

 ## Project Description
- > [game name] is a text-based role-playing game where you can play as different character types such as: [character-name-1], [character-name-2], or [character-name-3].
-Depending on your selected character, you will have different items and abilities to choose from.
-You encounter enemies like [list of enemies].
-To win the game, you must beat the final boss, [boss-name].
-There are two difficulties to choose from: normal (all items and abilities available) and hard (tougher enemies and no healing abilities).
+ > _Momotaro: The Fight_ is a text-based role-playing game where the player embarks on a journey to defeat the darkness that is threatening to destroy their hometown.
+They play as Momotaro and are given a choice between 3 legendary animals — a dog, a monkey, and a bird — to aid them on their journey.
+Depending on their selected companion, they will be granted different abilities.
+They encounter enemies like demons, devils, and monsters to which they must defeat with the assistance of their legendary fauna through a series of battles.
+To win the game, the player must beat the final boss, the Demon King.
+There are two difficulties to choose from: normal (all items and abilities available) and hard (tougher enemies and no healing abilities), for those who like more of a challenge.

  > * Why is it important or interesting to you?